dustin-anthc/test-wiki-cloning/2013-BEES-Update-Method.md

 3. Weight the below grade walls and floor areas to account for the range of foundation types. <span id="cmnt_ref1" class="anchor"></span><sup>[a]</sup>

+<a name="model"></a>
-***III.
-Model the prototype homes in AkWarm using most recent BEES prescriptive values:  ***
+## III.
+Model the prototype homes in AkWarm using most recent BEES prescriptive values

 **1. Create an AkWarm file for each prototype home**: Using the averages obtained in part II, create a separate AkWarm file for each region.

-**2. Input BEES Prescriptive Values:  **R-values and characteristics of the components in the AkWarm files were assigned primarily using **Table A402.1.1** in the residential energy efficiency section of the most recent version of BEES.
+**2. Input BEES Prescriptive Values:**  R-values and characteristics of the components in the AkWarm files were assigned primarily using **Table A402.1.1** in the residential energy efficiency section of the most recent version of BEES.
 As not all the prescriptive values translate directly into exact components, the following assumptions were made:

 -   If wall R-values were greater than 21, XPS exterior sheathing (R5 / inch) was added in the size increments required to reach the prescribed value